The Big Listen

 Throughout the process, we asked parishes, schools, groups, and individuals to help us by reflecting on and responding to four key questions that help us identify the role and mission of the Church in our diocese today.

-Responses are being gathered by Synod members through Big Listen events in parishes across the diocese, in addition to specific groups such as young adults, LGBT+ Catholics, and Caritas service users.
-Our Youth Ministry team has also been visiting schools and colleges across the diocese to hear from the youngest members of our diocesan community.
+Responses were gathered by Synod members through Big Listen events in parishes across the diocese, in addition to specific groups such as young adults, LGBT+ Catholics, and Caritas service users.
+Our Youth Ministry team also visited schools and colleges across the diocese to hear from the youngest members of our diocesan community.

 Big Listen events